hitodama/elfldr/README.md

 --server					// use server (5053) input, and debug (5052) if enabled --debug						// enable debug mode
 --no-debug					// disable debug mode
---threading					// enable threading mode (multiple elfs can be executed async - to close the server, send a non-elf - this mode does not print return codes)
+--threading					// enable threading mode (multiple elfs can be executed async - to close the server, send a non-elf - this prints return codes out of order)
---no-threading				// disable threading mode (only one elf runs blocking)
+--no-threading				// disable threading mode (only one elf runs blocking) --stdio-none				// disables stdio redirect, overwritten by debug --stdio-wait				// enables stdio redirect, connection must be made prior to running code --stdio-lazy				// enables stdio redirect, connection can be made later, output will be lost
 ```
 ###Examples
 ####Local